6 Ways to Land a Job With Little-to-No Experience

 The Internet makes it easy to get caught in the race of applying to as many jobs as you possibly can.
 You can copy-and-paste a slightly tweaked cover letter and resume dozens of times for dozens of postings in the span of an hour.

 But somewhere in the rush, you may find the quality of your applications start to slide, or even that you’re inadvertently applying to jobs you really don’t want.
-This also hinders success on No. 2.
-How can you tailor your application when you’re in a hurry?

 This is where it helps to keep a simple “quality over quantity” mantra in mind.
 “Focus on quality over quantity when applying to roles,” says Elliott.
 “Rather than applying to all of the open roles at a company, select a few key roles that you are well qualified for.”